-We much prefer that you, the owner (rather than an agent such as a friend, neighbour or driver) bring your pet to us.
-This is because we will be asking detailed questions about your pet's history and expecting to deal with the person who has responsibility for decision-making, not only regarding treatment for your pet but also with respect to financial considerations.
-In the event that your pet is admitted to the hospital on the day of the appointment, we will also ask for signed consent for any procedures which have been decided upon.
-It is very important that you have a full understanding of your pet’s condition and what the implications of any proposed investigations and treatment may be.
+Should your pet be admitted to the hospital on the day of the appointment, we will ask for signed consent for any procedures which have been decided upon.
+It is very important that you have a full understanding of your pet’s condition and the implications of any proposed investigations and treatment.
 If you have any doubts at any stage, please do not hesitate to ask for clarification.

-Please arrive 15 minutes prior to your appointment time to enable your pet to be registered before seeing the veterinary surgeon.
-Complimentary refreshments are available in the waiting area, and our receptionists and animal care assistants will be pleased to give you any help that you or your pet need on your arrival.
-A member of nursing staff will always be available to show you around the practice, should you so wish.
+Please arrive 15 minutes prior to your appointment time to enable your pet to be registered before seeing the Vet.
+Complimentary refreshments are available in the waiting area, our Receptionists and Veterinary Care Assistants will be pleased help you or your pet throughout your visit.

 If you are unable to keep your appointment or you are held up in traffic, please let the practice know as soon as possible.

-During your appointment, Willows' referral veterinary surgeon will take time to obtain a detailed history of your pet’s medical background as well as the current problem.
-A thorough clinical examination of your pet will then be performed and any findings and provisional diagnoses will be fully discussed with you at the time.
-Your pet may then go home after the consultation with suggested management or treatment, but it is also quite possible that further tests or procedures e.g. blood tests, imaging (X-rays or scans) and/or surgery may be required.
+During your appointment, your Specialist Vet will take a detailed history of your pet’s medical background as well as the current problem.
+A thorough clinical examination will then be performed and any findings and provisional diagnoses will be fully discussed with you at the time.
+Your pet may then go home after the consultation with suggested management or treatment, however it is also possible that further tests or procedures e.g. blood tests, imaging (X-rays or scans) and/or surgery may be required.

-Whilst we will make every effort to perform investigations and possible surgery on the same day as the consultation (if this is in the best interests of your pet and in line with your wishes), there is no guarantee that it will be possible to do everything on that day.
+Whilst we will make every effort to perform investigations and possible surgery on the same day as the consultation, there is no guarantee that it will be possible for everything to take place on that day.
 It may be that initial work will be done on the day of your appointment, and that your pet may be hospitalised for further diagnostic and possible surgical procedures to be carried out over the next few days, depending upon circumstances.
-It is also possible that your pet may need to go home after the consultation (possibly on treatment) and return for diagnostic or surgical procedures at a later, mutually convenient date.
-Again, this depends upon the circumstances of the case and the current workload at the practice.
+It is also possible that your pet may need to go home after the consultation (possibly on treatment) and return for diagnostic or surgical procedures at a later date.

-If you are at all unsure about what to do regarding your pet’s referral to us, please do not hesitate to telephone our reception staff who will be happy to help.
+If you are at all unsure about what to do regarding your pet’s referral to us, please do not hesitate to contact us.